Causal Retrieval with Semantic Consideration: Method

+In this section, we present our causal retrieval model \ours, beginning with the overall formulation and followed by the model architecture and training objectives.
+It is important to note that Cawai is designed as a causality-aware representation learning framework inspired by causal inference, rather than a formal causal inference system for estimating strict causal effects.

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=.95\textwidth]{figure/causal_retrieval.png}{Overall architecture of \ours.
+The framework consists of three encoders: CEnc, EEnc, and SEnc.
+CEnc encodes cause texts into effect representations ($c$), while EEnc encodes effect texts into cause representations ($e$).
+SEnc serves as a shared semantic baseline, aligning its outputs with those of both CEnc and EEnc.
+The red, blue, and green lines represent $L_c$, $L_e$, and $L_{\text{reg}}$, respectively.
+During inference, only CEnc and EEnc are used. }

-\ours\ utilizes three encoders: Cause Encoder, Effect Encoder, and Semantic Encoder (Figure \ref{fig:causal_retrieval}).
-Cause Encoder processes a text for cause event (e.g. {\it Tom really has no energy to run.}), denoted as $e_1$, generating a vector representation $e_1'$.
-Similarly, Effect Encoder processes a text for the effect event (e.g. {\it He takes a rest before running again.}), $e_2$, corresponding to $e_1$, producing an encoded representation $e_2'$.
-Semantic Encoder, whose weights are frozen during training, processes both the cause event $e_1$ and the effect event $e_2$ individually, and outputs vector representations $e_1''$ and $e_2''$.
+\paragraph{Model Architecture} \ours\ employs three encoders: CEnc, EEnc, and SEnc (Figure \ref{fig:causal_retrieval}).
+All three encoders share an identical Transformer-based architecture and are initialized with the same pre-trained weights from a backbone model (e.g., BERT, GTR, or BGE-M3).
+While CEnc and EEnc are optimized to capture causal relations, SEnc is kept frozen throughout the training process to provide a stable semantic reference.
+CEnc encodes the cause event text (e.g. {\it Tom really has no energy to run.}), denoted as text$_c$, generating a vector representation $z_c$.
+Similarly, EEnc encodes the effect event text$_e$ (e.g. {\it He takes a rest before running again.}), producing an embedding $z_e$.
+SEnc, whose parameters remain frozen throughout training, processes both $\text{text}_c$ and $\text{text}_e$ independently and generates semantic vector representations $z_{sc}$ and $z_{se}$, respectively.
+These semantic vectors serve as regularization signals to minimize distortion in semantic representation during causal representation learning.